ba2hankaya/BlockTenSimulation/README.md

 -------------------------------------------------------------------------------------------------------------------------
-This program simulates a number of Block Ten games ("Simulator.exe 100" will simulate 100 games) and returns their results in a list format.
+This is a C# console app that simulates a number of Block Ten games ("Simulator.exe 100" will simulate 100 games) and returns their results in a list format.
 It also prints each game.